NICMx/rdap-server/intro.md

 ### Advanced Form

-You will have access to this form if you have coding horsepower.
+This form allows you to use your own schema and/or database system but requires some programming.

 ![Fig.3 - Advanced Architecture](img/diagram/architecture-advanced.svg)

 By implementing the [`rdap-db`](https://github.com/NICMx/rdap-db) API, you can wrap `Your Main Database` to `rdap-server` in any way you want, which can range as anything from direct queries to `Your Main Database` to queries to non-relational databases.

-If you want to deploy this form, you have to provide the following configuration:
+If you want to deploy this form, you have to provide the following:

 1. [Deploy `rdap-server`](server-install.html), a typical Java web application in your favorite servlet container.
 2. [Implement the `rdap-db` API](TODO).